 10.6 Equitise and its employees, officers, agents and contractors are, to the extent permitted by law, not liable in respect of any failure or delay in providing any of our services (including Syndicate Services) or our Platform unless such liability primarily arises out of the fraudulent actions of Equitise or wilful breach by Equitise of its obligations expressly provided for in this Investor Agreement.

 The liability of any independent trustee under this Investor Agreement is not an unlimited or personal liability and instead is limited to the funds from time to time belonging to the trust on behalf of which he or she has entered into this Agreement, in the proper course of the administration of that trust.
-In this clause 12, an independent trustee is an Investor who has signed this agreement in his or her capacity as the trustee of a trust and who is not a beneficiary of the trust nor has any right to, or interest in, any of the assets of the trust except in his or her capacity as trustee of that trust.13.
-Information
+In this clause 12, an independent trustee is an Investor who has signed this agreement in his or her capacity as the trustee of a trust and who is not a beneficiary of the trust nor has any right to, or interest in, any of the assets of the trust except in his or her capacity as trustee of that trust.

 You authorise us to provide your information to the relevant Issuer when you make an Investment through the Platform.
 You also authorise us to provide information that we hold about you, or this Investor Agreement, to Westpac and to any government, statutory or regulatory authority at the reasonable request of Westpac or that authority or for the purposes of complying with any applicable law or regulation.
-You acknowledge that Westpac or the relevant authority may disclose that information to third parties, where required by law to do so14.
-Termination
+You acknowledge that Westpac or the relevant authority may disclose that information to third parties, where required by law to do so

 14.1 You may terminate your registration at any time by notifying us by email at [email protected]

 14.2 If your registration is terminated, or suspended, you will not be entitled to:

 - view any detailed information of the Offers;

 - submit any questions to the Q&A section in an Offer; or

 - subscribe for any shares in an Issuer under an Offer.